Pre-Installation Checklist — Mysa for In-Floor Heating

 • Single-pole breaker: ~120V

-• Double-pole breaker: ~240V
+• Double-pole breaker: ~208V or ~240V

 Important: If your voltmeter reading doesn't match your breaker type, consult a licensed electrician before proceeding.